4dn-dcic/tibanna_ff/docs/permissions.rst

 Without usergroup
 +++++++++++++++++

 If a pony/zebra is deployed without usergroup, it gives the pony/zebra access to all the buckets.
 You have to be an admin in order to use this kind of pony/zebra.
-It applies to cases where you deploy a pony/zebra without any other options, or with a suffix.
+It applies to cases where you deploy a pony/zebra without any other options, or with a suffix (``-s`` option).

 ::